TerraCraftere3/Titan/README.md

 # Titan

-Titan is a game engine (for now just a framework) developed by me.
+Titan is a game engine (framework) developed by me.
 The Engine supports 2D, advanced Mathematics, Windowing, Modern OpenGL and more.
 For now it does NOT support 3D Rendering.